 Signature holes: 5 is a long water carry to a basket under a very large tree.
 11 is a long down hill bomb into a stand of pines trees with the potential of a skip off the pine needles to the basket.
 2 restrooms along course route.
 Red, White and Blue tees welcome all skill levels.
-Cement pads at the white tees.
+Cement pads plus signs at the white tees.
 Recently added signs give distance, hole number, par, define o/b and drop zones.
 The signs also give distance to clear the over water shots.
 Arrow on baskets points you to the next tee.
 No fee to play or enter the park.

 Cons: Rather old Discatcher baskets will rebuff all but the truest putts.
 Always seems to be park users on #6 fairway, an open shot with a very inviting grass field.
 Popular spot for sitting or soccer.

-Other Thoughts: This was very hard to rate.
-I gave a 3.5 to put it just a notch over the Ft.
-Lauderdale courses I have reviewed due to the elevation which is very rare for the area.
-Shared use park with rest room by dog park and by tee 5.
+Shared use park with rest room by dog park (tee 10) and by tee 5.
 Shared use park can get busy on weekends & some fairways are popular picnic spots.
 Plays best weekdays or early weekends.
 Wind off lake is usually a factor.
 Bring your heavy stable discs!
 Want to see a good video of the park?
 Check out 2014 South Florida Open on YouTube.

 Pros: Variety of pin positions, cement tees, challenging holes include water, trees and elevation, inside a great park.
 Clean bathrooms at the dog park.